ikus060/minarca/README.md

 * Fix translation loading on some platform
 * Re-generate a new identity if it's already exists on the server to prevent error during the setup process
 * Replace usage of Threading by Asyncio to make the unser interface more stable
+* Improve error message when Agent cannot connect to remote server #188

 Breaking changes: